 In New York, one of the biggest new slimeball (that takes chutzpah) movements is painted over photographs.

-I am beginning to hare ALL FORMS of current realism- give me Rousseau- at least he was honest.
+I am beginning to hate ALL FORMS of current realism- give me Rousseau- at least he was honest.